vcwild/task-page-map/README.md

-# Task page mapper
+# Task page map

 All page interactions mapped to code.

 ## About

 This project is an implementation of Page Object Model (POM) design pattern.
-It was created by using Selenium to map all page iterables into a Domain-specific language (DML).
+It was created by using Selenium to map all page iterables into a Domain-specific language (DSL).

 The DML is used as a interface of interaction between the browser webdriver and the code to manipulate the browser itself and the page iterables.